 On Day Two after lunch, Alejandra taught an episode on introductions speaking only in Spanish!
 (You can view the original episode in English or the translation.)
 Since I could read and listen to this episode in Spanish, note taking in Spanish was a lot easier.
 This really solidified in my mind how hard it is to translate and learn at the same time and why it is so important to have a library of lessons in Spanish.
 I decided to continue speaking in Spanish when I taught the last two episodes regarding The Carpentries teaching practices and operations.
 While I didn’t have a translated lesson to use, I have already one slideshow and given one talk about The Carpentries in Spanish, so I felt comfortable speaking about The Carpentries in Spanish.

 During the final 20 minutes of the workshop, we had a roundtable discussion about what everyone was excited about moving forward.
 After two days of reading people’s thoughts in the Etherpad, it was great to have a face-to-face discussion and hear everyone’s voices.
-While everyone said something slightly different, the main theme is everyone wants to improve their local training programs by organizing and teaching Software Carpentry and Data Carpentry workshops.
+While everyone said something slightly different, the main theme is everyone wants to improve their local training programs by organising and teaching Software Carpentry and Data Carpentry workshops.

 I think we’ve come a long way growing communities of people who are passionate about improving research and teaching all over the world.
-You can read more about the translation and lesson release in the Carpentries blog in English and Spanish.
-As with the lesson translations, everyone is enthusiastic about organizing more workshops and expanding the curricula.
+You can read more about the translation and lesson release in The Carpentries blog in English and Spanish.
+As with the lesson translations, everyone is enthusiastic about organising more workshops and expanding the curricula.
 These will be a long-term community project.
 To get involved, check out our GitHub repository for Spanish translations or join the Carpentries Latin America mailing list.

 I’ve also come along way since this started.
 In three years, my fluency in verbal and computing languages has grown.
 In 2015 I didn’t think I was talented enough to teach programming in Spanish, but by early 2018 I had gained the experience and expertise necessary.
 It required some perseverance, but I didn’t do it alone; many colleagues around the globe contributed support to help turn some of these ideas into a reality.
-I think it is a beautiful example of how having a growth mindset, grit, and community support is really important when we think about expanding the Carpentries into new communities.
+I think it is a beautiful example of how having a growth mindset, grit, and community support is really important when we think about expanding The Carpentries into new communities.